 Before 1994, all researcher files were created for specific projects.
-Since the introduction of the SAFs, however, custom files are generally limited to cases in which a researcher provides a patient finder file to be matched with the USRDS database.
-For more information on merged data requests, please see the USRDS website
+Since the introduction of the SAFs, however, custom files, beyond the linking crosswalk using the researcher-provided patient finder file, are not created.
+For more information on merged data requests, please see the USRDS website.

 The Core set of SAFs contains basic patient data and is required to use all the other SAFs.
-Included are each patient's demographic information, payer and treatment history, limited transplant data, provider data, and data from many of the USRDS Special Studies.
-Approximately half of the researchers using the USRDS SAFs need only these datasets.
+Included are each patient's demographic information, payer and treatment history, limited transplant data, and provider data.
+Approximately half of the researchers using the USRDS data need only these files.

-The Transplant dataset contains detailed transplant and transplant follow-up data collected by the Centers for Medicare & Medicaid Services (CMS) and the Organ Procurement and Transplantation Network (OPTN).
+The Transplant dataset contains detailed transplant and transplant follow-up data collected by the Organ Procurement and Transplantation Network (OPTN).